Photos, Scans, Maps, and Illustrations

 - Images found through Google or social media

-- Professional sports images (including NFL games, players, or team photography) without verified licensing
+- Professional sports images (such as NFL or NBA games, players, or team photography) without verified licensing

 - Screenshots from broadcasts or websites